ampatterson123-cmd/Financial-Risk-Analysis-Project/README.md

 ---
 ## Methodology
- 1. Data cleaning & exploration perofrmed in SQL
+ 1. Data cleaning & exploration performed in SQL
  2. Feature engineering and analysis in SQL

 ---